atolye15/checklist/checklists/setting-up-wsk.md

 Remove existing .git folder, initialize a new one and create your first commit.

 - [ ] Clone scss-starter repository
-Create styles folder in src/ directory and clone [scss-starter](https://github.com/atolye15/scss-starter/) into it.
+Create styles folder in `src` directory and clone [scss-starter](https://github.com/atolye15/scss-starter/) into it.

 - [ ] Clean up styles folder
 Remove all files except scss/ folder.
 Make sure you also removed the .git folder.